yagutaro/dsc-feature-and-model-selection-aic-and-bic-hbs-ds-060120/README.md

 ## Summary

 Great!
-Now that you know about AIC and BIC and why they are important, it's time to for you to calculate them in Python.
+In this lesson you learned about AIC and BIC, two measures that are helpful when comparing and evaluating models with varying number of features.